Are you looking for a North Pole Experience review? Read about our experience visiting Santa’s Workshop in Flagstaff, Arizona two different years.

 As soon as you arrive at the North Pole (via a magic portal), more of Santa’s elves greet you to facilitate your visit to Santa’s Workshop.
 As you enter Santa’s Workshop you will see the Toy Hall of Fame with lots of nostalgic toys that will amuse the adults.
 Alibaster, Santa’s Head Elf will show you some of Santa’s prototype toys in Santa’s Original Workshop.

 Then your kids will get a chance to help Santa’s elves make and test toys.
-This is one of the boys’ favorite stops on the tour.
+Building toys is one of the boys’ favorite stops on the tour.
 From there you are led into a fabulous gift wrapping room with lots of impressively wrapped presents.
 You might even get a quick glimpse of Santa here but don’t worry you will get dedicated time with him at the end of tour.

-Snack at Mrs. Claus’s Bakery
+Snack at Mrs. Claus’ Bakery

+We might be at Santa’s massive workshop but it’s not Santa’s Bakery.
+The bakery is all Mrs. Claus’ domain.
 Eating cookies and snowman soup (hot cocoa) was definitely a favorite of my boys on both visits.
 Mrs. Claus is there to chat with the kids while everyone enjoys a quick snack.

 Attend Elf University